Best-of-all-time

 Weighted percentage of wins, pole positions, and podiums per Grand Prix

-Percentage of DNFs due to team- or car-related reasons
+Percentage of DNFs for technical reasons

+The outcome is converted to absolute numbers.
 The process and final formula are described in the "Methodology" section.

 Hamilton plummets from his best 5th place to 9th place, as Mercedes loses its competitive edge in 2022.
 His move to Ferrari is starting to take on dramatic proportions, prompting Bernie Ecclestone to send him a retirement message.
+In 2025, he ends up last in the Top 10

 Alonso reaches his highest ranking -12th- with Renault in 2006.
 With Ferrari, he drops out of the Top 25; with McLaren, Alpine, and Aston Martin, he ends up in the midfield.

-There will always be differences of opinion.
+Statistics generate differences of opinion.
 These differences aren't about drivers, but about the criteria used.
 This is the subjective element of all so-called objective lists.
 Moreover, we tend to rate current drivers higher than those of the past.
 Food for thought for psychologists.

 It all comes down to the criteria used.
 Is it fair that Fangio is at the top?
-He is the only one who won his titles with four different constructors.
-And not because there was less competition back then.
+He is the only one who won his five titles with four different constructors.
+Not because there was less competition back then: that myth is quickly dispelled when we look at the levels of competition over the past seven decades:

 Level of competition per decade